PullRequestTimeout/gooey-startpage/README.md

     -   ~Hide widget functionality~
     -   ~Add and remove quick links items with name and url~.
     -   ~Add SVG input field~
+    -   Add remove link function to trash can icon as well, it's currently not functional despite having a click animation.

 -   Add create extension icons and add to /icons directory
 -   Learn how to version after release